 As I took off my shoes, she and I started talking about my trip, asking me if I was planning to ride the Tail of the Dragon.
 Originally, I was planning to, but since I had to reach the far end of Tennessee before the end of the day, I told her I was uncertain.
 A map was handed to me as I put on my second pair of socks, recommending the Cherohala Skyway instead.
 She described it as being every bit as scenic as the Dragon, but with more time to actually take in the scenery between each turn.
 I looked at the route, surprised to see it end in Tellico Plains, and decided it was direct enough to get me to where I was headed, but scenic and twisty enough to interest me.
 I laced up my boots, thanked her, and started to leave when she offered me a free cup of coffee to help warm me up.
 Not being much of a coffee drinker, I politely declined and walked outside to my bike.

 I set off again, following the directions she had given me, recognizing the names of landmarks she had mentioned, and soon I saw signs for the skyway itself.
-I stopped to take a few photographs of the landscape, but mostly I was excited and ready to travel.
+I stopped to take a few photographs of the landscape, awed by the layers of rolling ridgelines as they faded into the blue sky.
+I decided this was how the Blue Ridge Mountains earned their name.

 As I made my way down to lower elevations, I started playing tag with a pair of Harley riders.
 I’d pass them when they stopped to take photos, and they’d pass me when I’d stop to admire the scenery around me, or when they’d speed past me anxious to get to the Harley dealer on the outskirts of Tellico Plains.
 It wouldn’t be the last time that I’d wonder why more people didn’t take the time to enjoy the scenery around them instead of simply rushing through.